 | Content editing | Excellent native CMS — non-technical editors can publish independently | No native CMS — requires pairing with a headless CMS (Sanity, Storyblok, etc.) |

-| Development speed | Faster for standard sites — huge plugin ecosystem, mature templates | Faster for custom product behaviour — full React flexibility, no CMS constraints |
+| Development speed | Faster for standard sites — huge plugin set, mature templates | Faster for custom product behaviour — full React flexibility, no CMS constraints |

 | Performance ceiling | High with proper optimisation; limited by plugin weight and PHP rendering | Very high — server-side rendering, static generation, edge delivery by default |